auryreyes/azure-nsg-network-protocols/README.md

 Secure Shell Protocol (SSH) is a network protocol that enables access to another machine's Command Line Interface (CLI).

+**SSH**
-Back in Wireshark, filter for SSH traffic only.
-Then in Powershell type “ssh” + username of VM2 “@10.0.0.5” then press [Enter].
-You will be prompted to log in so use your VM2 login information.
+- Back in Wireshark, filter for SSH traffic only.
+- Then in Powershell type “ssh” + username of VM2 “@10.0.0.5” then press [Enter].
+- You will be prompted to log in so use your VM2 login information.
 Type commands (cd, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark.
-Exit the SSH connection by typing ‘exit’ and pressing [Enter].
+- Exit the SSH connection by typing ‘exit’ and pressing [Enter].

 <p>
 <img src="https://i.imgur.com/LFgsXiE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>